Sunday, August 11, 2024

 2. Create a second Word Document: Questions on Obama's Bin Laden Speech.
 For your "Question" document, this time you should answer the questions after the text below.
 You may copy the questions, but you do not have to.
 Answer in complete sentences with quotes (when appropriate) from the text as support for your responses (include the paragraph number in a parenthetical citation after any quoted text--see the tab at the top of this website for the correct format of citations.).
 Not all questions need quotes.
 You determine when a quote would be good support for your response.
 After the questions, create a subhead for a second section of this Word document: Vocabulary.
 Type any unknown words--at least five (with their definitions; include parts of speech).

-For all assignments, you should always have electronic copies on laptop computer as well as printed-out documents in your binder.
+For all assignments, you should always have electronic copies on your laptop computer as well as printed-out documents in your binder.
 These documents could be collected at any time during the entirety of the semester (not just the due date).
 If you do not have the work when I request it, you earn a grade of zero.
 No exceptions.

 Always use proper MLA format.